 This headset isolates practically no background noise.
-This is likely by design, as while on phone calls, it helps to be able to hear your own voice when speaking.
-This is also due to the fact that the earbuds rest inside the ear as opposed to going deep into the ear canal like typical in-ear headphones.
+This is likely by design, as while on phone calls, it helps to hear your voice when speaking.
+This is also because the earbud rests inside the ear as opposed to going deep into the ear canal like typical in-ear headphones.

-This headset has a boom microphone that can swivel so you can use the headset in either ear.
+This headset has a boom microphone that can swivel, meaning you can use the headset in either ear.

-The noise handling of the microphone is disappointing.
+The microphone's noise handling is sub-par.
 Even in only moderately noisy environments, the person you're speaking to will have a hard time hearing you.
 On the bright side, unlike headphones with an integrated mic, the boom microphone prevents your voice from getting completely drowned out.
-If you want a Bluetooth headset with much better noise handling, check out the Plantronics Voyager 5200 Bluetooth Headset or the BlueParrott B450-XT Headset.
+If you want a Bluetooth headset with better noise handling, check out the Plantronics Voyager 5200 Bluetooth Headset or the BlueParrott B450-XT Headset.

-The dedicated companion app for this app is good.
-While it includes all the same functionality as the for the Plantronics Voyager 5200, the Voyager Legend doesn't support 'Tile' to track the headset in case you misplace it.
-Other than that, it gives you a ton of customization options specific to phone calls such as the ability to configure the sensors in the headset to automatically answer or reject a phone call while you're wearing the headset.
+The dedicated companion app is good.
+While it includes all the same functionality as the one for the Plantronics Voyager 5200 Bluetooth Headset, the Voyager Legend doesn't support 'Tile' to track the headset in case you misplace it.
+Other than that, it gives you a ton of customization options specific to phone calls like the ability to configure the sensors in the headset to automatically answer or reject a phone call while you're wearing the headset.

 The Plantronics Voyager Legend is a Bluetooth 3.0 headset that supports multi-device pairing so you can easily switch between your PC and phone, which is convenient.
-Likely due to the fact that this headset uses a much older version of Bluetooth, it has high latency on all devices while watching YouTube videos.
+Likely because this headset uses a much older version of Bluetooth, it has high latency on all devices while watching YouTube videos.
 It's worth noting that apps seem to compensate for this differently, so your mileage may vary.

 The Plantronics Voyager Legend is a Bluetooth-only headset.